wp-plugins/stats-for-s2member/readme.txt

 == Description ==

 This is an add on for S2Member.
-Stats for S2Member adds a statistics to the WordPress Dashboard showing the number of members signed up to your WordPress site in the current month.
+Stats for S2Member adds some basic statistics to the WordPress Dashboard showing the number of members signed up to your WordPress site in the current month.

 Additionally, a new menu item Stats for S2Member is added to the S2Member menu that add a full page showing the details of the members that have signed up in the current month as well as those with an expiry coming up.

+Here you can choose to filter the users in your site and view the actual accounts that are new and expiring.

 == Installation ==